minorua/Qgis2threejs/docs/source/Tutorial.rst

 Loading DEM data
 ----------------

-Drag & drop the downloaded DEM file to QGIS window
+Drag & drop the downloaded zip file to QGIS window
 (or load the file using ``Add Raster Layer`` dialog).
+You don't need to unzip it.

 CRS setting